10 recent M&A deals 2022 and what to expect in 2023

 The article below gives an overview of the biggest recent mergers and acquisitions 2022, including Elon Musk’s $44 billion Twitter buyout.

-Biggest recent M&A deals 2022
+Top 10 biggest M&A deals of 2022

 Because of the challenging environment, 2022 saw a 32% drop in deal value and a 13% fall in deal volume in comparison with a year earlier.